meetuparchive/jira-onboarding/README.md

 The bash script downloads [virtualenv](https://virtualenv.pypa.io/en/stable/) and uses pip to install the python jira client inside.

-This environment is used to execute a python script making use of the jira client, so no need to mess with the python install on your machine.
+This environment is used to execute a python script making use of the [Python Jira client](https://pythonhosted.org/jira/), so no need to mess with the python install on your machine.

 A config file similar to the one above is required to use, and a jira server which you have permission to access must be specified in it.